johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 2
   final: true
   lyric: |
+    Now that you're gone all I have is wasted love.
   commentary: |
     There are a lot of tortured water-based metaphors in the beginning of this song, which initially had me thinking this would be utter dross.